 Yuya Takeda, Osaka, Japan

-Yuya is spending two years at Becker College, studying psychology and teaching Japanese language within the Becker humanities and languages department.
-He is also a program assistant in the Living & Learning Center for first-year interactive media design students, and in spring 2013, he will create a Japanese culture club, open to all Becker students.
+Yuya spent two years at Becker College, studying psychology and teaching Japanese language within the Becker humanities and languages department.
+He was also a program assistant in the Living & Learning Center for first-year interactive media design students, and he created a popular Japanese culture club for Becker students.

-“It is a great cultural experience,” says Yuya about being at Becker College.
+“It is a great cultural experience,” says Yuya about his experience at Becker College.
 “I have always been interested in teaching language and sharing my native culture with people who are interested.

 “Living on campus feels like a village.
 While it has lively student vibes, it also has an environment where we can focus on study.
 The secure campus, academic resources, accessible professors, and motivated friends encourage my study.”

-Yuya seems to be a natural educator.
+Yuya is a natural educator.
 “When students really enjoy a course, even at 8:00 a.m., it is fun.
 Through language learning, students can also learn culture and broaden their horizons,” he says.

-When asked what makes Becker the right fit for him, Yuya explained, “I was looking for an opportunity to expand both career and academic possibilities.
+When asked what made Becker the right fit for him, Yuya explains, “I was looking for an opportunity to expand both career and academic possibilities.
 To teach students who are highly motivated and interested in my culture is the biggest pleasure.
 To learn with those students takes me closer to my own learning goals.

 “Becker College’s location, close to Boston and NYC is ideal too, since I am looking for internship and career development opportunities.
 I realized after arrival that Worcester has enormous opportunities and plenty of life too.”

 Yuya was also invited to participate in the Global Citizenship Initiative at Becker College.
 He is a member of the sub-committee on Campus Culture and International Students.
-His service will contribute to the College’s work as part of the American Council on Education (ACE) Internationalization Laboratory project.
+His service contributed to the College’s work as part of the American Council on Education (ACE) Internationalization Laboratory project in 2012-2013.